appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

 ---
 # Create Refund Approval Workflow

-In a human-in-the-loop refund approval workflow, such as for processing refund requests, you can automate approvals for specific types of requests based on your business guidelines.
-Additionally, you may require human verification before approving or rejecting certain requests.
-This human intervention can happen through your Appsmith app.
+In a human-in-the-loop approval workflow, such as for processing refund requests, you can use workflows in Appsmith.
+The human intervention can happen through your Appsmith app.
 This page shows how to set up a human-in-the-loop approval workflow using Appsmith.

 ## Prerequisites